genecell/COSG/README.rst

 Additionally, the R version of COSG is available `here <https://github.com/genecell/COSGR>`_.

-Note: we have recently released our python toolkit, `PIASO <https://github.com/genecell/PIASO>`_, in which some methods were built upon COSG, please try out PIASO, thank you!
+Note I: we released our Python toolkit, `PIASO <https:piaso.org>`_, in which some methods were built upon COSG.

+Note II: we have also recently released `PIASOmarkerDB <https:piaso.org/piasomarkerdb>`_ for beta testing!
+PIASOmarkerDB also supports cell type inference based on your input gene list.
+The gene list could be the top marker genes identified by COSG in your cluster of interest, the differentially expressed genes in either snRNA-seq data or bulk RNA-seq, genes belonging to specific pathway or Gene Ontology term, or any gene set you are interested in!

 Documentation
 --------------